-- 10. Lunch service policies are adopted and align with the SBE-approved plan. - a.
-If participating in the National School Lunch Program, contact Jacquelyn McGowan, jacquelyn.mcgowan@dpi.nc.gov, and 919-807-3595 and ensure all steps are followed with fidelity (begin in January 2022).
-Refer to the NC DPI Child Nutrition Division. - b.
-If not participating in the National School Lunch Program, ensure there is a plan in place for students who may not be able to afford a lunch. - c.
-Ensure any contracted vendors meet local codes (Local Health Department). - 11.
-School Safety policies are adopted and meet the requirements under § 115C-218.75(a). - 12.
+11. Lunch Service Policies are adopted and align with the DPI-approved plan.

+If participating in the National School Lunch Program, contact Jacquelyn McGowan, jacquelyn.mcgowan@dpi.nc.gov, and 984-236-2909 and ensure all steps are followed with fidelity (begin in January 2024).
+Refer to the NC DPI Child Nutrition Division.
+If not participating in the National School Lunch Program, ensure there is a plan in place for students who may not be able to afford a lunch.
+Plan will detail how you will identify students who may be educationally or economically disadvantaged and communicate with their families that they may avail themselves of your optional plan.
+Tell us who, how, when, and make sure your budget backs up your plan.
+Tell us how you will remove barriers to students accessing lunch.
+Ensure any contracted vendors meet local codes (Local Health Department).

+12. School Health and Safety Standards are adopted and meet the requirements under § 115C-218.75(a).
+Please be mindful that these would include health related items, check the statute to see the exact wording y 13.
 Policies have been developed and formally adopted.
 (Please note this is a starting point for your policies.
 The board will need to continue to develop, adopt, and evaluate its manuals annually).
 Policy manuals should be made accessible to parents, i.e. put your policies on your website.